AceSeeFour/BetterDiscord-ThemesAndPlugins/README.md

-# Vaporous's Themes and Plugins for BetterDiscord
+# eyoy Vaporous's Themes and Plugins for BetterDiscord
 Where I store all of my BetterDiscord uploads